 And if they die in a hospital or nursing home late at night?

 In case the person dies in a hospital or nursing home late at night the presiding registered nurse should, inform the family of the deceased and after consulting the family he or she should then proceed to call for an undertaker.
 The undertaker will arrange for a doctor to sign the B1-663 form the following day.

 Have the correct documents when going to an Undertaker

 There are also some mandatory documents that one should have when going to the undertaker.
 Firstly, the family should provide the deceased identity book or ID book, the undertaker will then proceed to make a copy of it, which they would stamp the word ‘deceased’ in all the inner pages and return it to the family.

 Secondly, the family should also bring along the Identity card of the person involved in the funeral preparation and a funeral policy document if the deceased had any.
 The policy will be retained by the undertaker who will then proceed to stamp the word ‘deceased’ on the document to avoid it being used for fraudulent activities.

 It should also be noted that, one can access the value and status of the funeral policy if it has been held for a long time.
 If one cannot afford a private undertaker or the deceased has no family or is homeless, the police will be notified and will arrange for the body to be moved to a state mortuary.
 In such circumstances, the deceased is given a pauper funeral and buried in a designated area within the municipal cemetery.

-To get a FREE funeral cover quote please complete and send the form above the article
+To get your family funeral cover quote please complete and submit the form above the article